Bible Reading: Luke 12:1-3

 Beware of the yeast of the Pharisees-beware of their hypocrisy.
 Luke 12:1

-Is that easier said than done?
+Easier said than done?
 Yes.
-But taking off the mask is the only way you allow God to work in your life.
-And it’s the only way people can get to know and love the real you!
+But being transparent is the only way people can get to know and love the real you.

 REFLECT: When have you been hidden behind a mask?
 Why does God not like that brand of hypocrisy?

 PRAY: Ask God to help you become transparent.